-- (v) Annual Improvements to PFRS (2012-2014 Cycle) effective for annual periods beginning on or after January 1, 2016.
-Among those improvements, the following amendments are relevant to the Bank but management does not expect those to have material impact on the Bank's financial statements: - PFRS 5 (Amendment), Non-current Assets Held for Sale and Discontinued Operations.
+e.
+Annual Improvements to PFRS (2012-2014 Cycle) effective for annual periods beginning on or after January 1, 2016.
+Among those improvements, the following amendments are relevant to the Bank but management does not expect those to have material impact on the Bank's financial statements:

+- (i) PFRS 5 (Amendment), Non-current Assets Held for Sale and Discontinued Operations.
 The amendment clarifies that when an entity reclassifies an asset (or disposal group) directly from being held for sale to being held for distribution (or vice-versa), the accounting guidance in paragraphs 27-29 of PFRS 5 does not apply.
-It also states that when an entity determines that the asset (or disposal group) is no longer available for immediate distribution or that the distribution is no longer highly probable, it should cease held-for-distribution accounting and apply the guidance in paragraphs 27-29 of PFRS 5.

-- PFRS 7 (Amendment), Financial Instruments Disclosures.
+It also states that when an entity determines that the asset (or disposal group) is no longer available for immediate distribution or that the distribution is no longer highly probable, it should cease held-for-distribution accounting and apply the guidance in paragraphs 27-29 of PFRS 5. - (ii) PFRS 7 (Amendment), Financial Instruments Disclosures.
 The amendment provides additional guidance to help entities identify the circumstances under which a contract to "service" financial assets is considered to be a continuing involvement in those assets for the purposes of applying the disclosure requirements of PFRS 7.
-Such circumstances commonly arise when, for example, the servicing is dependent on the amount or timing of cash flows collected from the transferred asset or when a fixed fee is not paid in full due to non-performance of that asset. - PAS 19 (Amendment), Employee Benefits.
+Such circumstances commonly arise when, for example, the servicing is dependent on the amount or timing of cash flows collected from the transferred asset. - (iii) PAS 19 (Amendment), Employee Benefits.
 The amendment clarifies that the currency and term of the high quality corporate bonds which were used to determine the discount rate for post-employment benefit obligations shall be made consistent with the currency and estimated term of the post-employment benefit obligations.

-2.3 Business Combinations
+C. Business Combinations